kavia-common/microskill-learning-platform-263346-263364/frontend_react/README-LMS.md

 These controls are available in the Navbar and persist in `localStorage`.

-### Progressive enhancement
+### Progressive enhancement and accessibility

-- If an audio file is missing, the card/player hides audio controls automatically.
+- If audio is missing, UI hides mute controls but still shows captions if available.
 - If captions are unavailable, the overlay is hidden.

-### Accessibility

 - Captions are rendered in a `aria-live="polite"` overlay.
 - Keyboard support for toggles and buttons is enabled.
-- Focus-visible styles rely on browser defaults; customize via CSS if needed.

 ### Playback behavior

 - Only one audio voiceover plays at a time across the feed.
 - Audio autoplays when the card is visible (if Autoplay is on); pauses when out of view.
-- A small buffering indicator shows when audio is loading.
+- A small "Loading audio…" indicator shows during resolution/loading.

 ### Errors